smadzar90/spring-student-management-system/README.md

    ```

 5. **Access the Application:**
-    - Open a web browser.
+    - Open a web browser
     - Access the application at: [http://localhost:8080](http://localhost:8080)